JOINT OWNERSHIP – SIMPLE BUT POTENTIALLY DANGEROUS

 Also, a trust is imperative if Jim wants his business to continue running as a family operating concern, managed by a special business advisor appointed by the trust (perhaps until one of the children want to become involved).
 Or, if the business is to be sold, the trustee or advisor a can professionally manage the sale, increasing the probabilities of achieving a maximum selling price and smooth transition to the new owner.

-Avoiding overuse of jointly held assets and establishing a trust (under will or during life) enables ultimate flexibility in providing for both spouse and children.
-It’s important to initiate the estate planning conversation with clients.
-Clients entrust their financial wellbeing to their advisors and estate planning is a critical part of achieving overall financial health.
-Start the conversation by asking about joint property and if your client has an up to date will.
-If they have a will, ask them if the attorney who prepared their wills did some additional estate planning.
-If they do not have a will – refer them to a respected estate planning attorney with an offer of assistance and plan review.
+Avoiding overuse of jointly held assets and establishing a trust (under a will or during life) enables ultimate flexibility in providing for both your spouse and your children.
 State laws differ widely so it’s essential that a qualified estate planning attorney be involved in the planning process.
 A Tennessee situs trust (either testamentary or living) provides ultimate asset protection, possible tax savings and administrative flexibility.